ville87/offsec/Main/README.md

   `Find-DomainUserLocation`
 - Query Session information of a remote (or local) computer.
 (Using PowerUp) `Get-NetSession -ComputerName dc1`
+- krbtgt Account: If the krbtgt was created with Windows 2000, the chance is its pw is user provided and can be cracked (pwdLastSet should be before ~2003/4?)

 ### Network
 - run wireshark, save dump --> `./Pcredz -f dump.pcap`